 What should I do if I receive an Insurance Advisory Letter (IAL) but I have insurance?

-You should check the Motor Insurance Database (MID) by using the free service at www.askMID.com to check your vehicle registration is on the database.
-If the vehicle is missing or incorrect, or if you do not have access to the internet, please Contact Us straight away to check that the registration number of your car is recorded correctly.
+Check your vehicle registration is listed on the Motor Insurance Database (MID) online at www.askMID.com – don’t worry, it’s free.
+If the vehicle is missing or incorrect, or if you don’t have access to the internet, please give us a call straight away to check that the registration number of your car is recorded correctly.

 Could my car be clamped if I've just received an IAL?

-Your car could be liable to be clamped, or you could receive a Fixed Penalty as well as possible further enforcement action.
+Yes, unfortunately your car could be liable to be clamped or you could receive a Fixed Penalty – as well as possible further enforcement action.

 My wife owns the car but I'm the registered keeper.
 Which of us would get the IAL?

-You, as the registered keeper, would receive the IAL and be liable for any enforcement action if your wife does not insure the car or make a SORN declaration.
-Please remember though that our policy only covers vehicles owned by your wife or spouse if they are a named driver under the policy.
+As the registered keeper of the car, you would receive the IAL and be liable for any enforcement action unless your wife insures the car or makes a SORN declaration.
+Please remember though that our insurance only covers vehicles owned by your spouse if they are a named driver under the policy.

 What happens if I do nothing?

-If you ignore the letter, the DVLA will then initiate enforcement action which may include:
+If you ignore the letter, the DVLA will begin enforcement action.
+This could include: